 tuple: A sequence of zero or more items (for example, (1,2,3) or ("A", "B", "C")).
 Tuples are immutable and may contain different object types (for example, (1, "a", 5.678)).

-variable: Python variables (that is, names) are not like variables in most other languages ‐ they are never declared they are dynamically referenced to objects, they have no type, and they may be bound to objects of different types at different times.
+variable: Python variables (that is, names) are not like variables in most other languages ‐ they are never declared they are dynamically referenced to objects, and they may be bound to objects of different types at different times.
 Variables are bound explicitly (for example, a = 1 binds a to the integer 1) and unbound implicitly (for example, a=1; a=2).
 In the last example, a is bound to the object (value) 1 then implicitly unbound to that object when bound to 2 ‐ a process known as rebinding.
 Variables can also be unbound explicitly using the del statement (for example, del a, b, c).

 4. Language concepts